The Chandrayaan-2 is an ISRO mission aimed at placing an orbiter around the moon and sending a lander and a rover to its surface in 2017-18.

 The payloads for Chandrayaan-2, as recommended by the Advisory Committee on Space Sciences (ADCOS), was announced by ISRO on Monday, August 30, 2010.

-ADCOS is chaired by Prof U R Rao and comprises members are drawn from ISRO centres, academic institutions and R and D laboratories and Chaired by Prof U R Rao, Chairman,
+ADCOS is chaired by Prof U R Rao and comprises members are drawn from ISRO centers, academic institutions and R and D laboratories and Chaired by Prof U R Rao, Chairman,

 The orbiter will weigh 1,400 kg.